Jump to section

 Professional women are often expected to fill multiple roles at work and in the home.
 These many pressures can take their toll.
 A Cigna study showed that 87% of women 35 to 49 caring for children or elderly parents were stressed at work while trying to juggle these responsibilities.

 One in five women in the United States experienced a mental health condition in 2019, according to the U.S. Department of Health & Human Services Office on Women’s Health.
-Women also face unique mental health challenges and may experience mental illness differently than their male coworkers.
+Women, across all generations, also face unique mental health challenges and may experience mental illness differently than their male coworkers.

 Knowledge about the mental health concerns women often face empowers organizations to better support women in the workplace.
 Read on for a primer on women's mental health and the workplace.